 When they released Scarface he didn’t just go away and live on his own, he left and came back with a ton of his friends and now they still feed them.
 Or that’s at least what they claim the legend to be.

-Drive to Key West and check in
+Drive and Settle in to Key West

 Continue your Florida Keys road trip by making your final stop at Key West.
 Depending on what time you arrive we recommend checking in to your hotel first.